 As far back as the April 1952 Good News, Herbert W. Armstrong had written that East Germany would be returned to West Germany and that Russia “will be forced to relinquish her control over Hungary, Czechoslovakia and parts of Austria” (p.
 16).
 In 1956, following Russia’s invasion of Hungary, when it seemed that the “Iron Curtain” had inexorably fallen on the nations of eastern Europe, Mr. Armstrong wrote, “The way is being prepared for a colossal third force in world politics—a European Federation of Nations more powerful than either Russia or the United States!… We have shown years in advance what would happen to Russia’s ill-fated Empire in Eastern Europe” (The Plain Truth, December 1956, p.
 3).

 How could he possibly have known?
 In this booklet you will find out!

-Not since the days of the Tower of Babel have humanity's efforts been more intertwined and interconnected.
-Today we commonly talk of how the world has been transformed into a "global village."
-Jet planes, instantaneous telecommunication and integrated world economies have changed our world.
+Not since the days of the Tower of Babel have humanity’s efforts been more intertwined and interconnected.
+Today we live in a world that has been transformed into a “global village.”
+Jet planes, instantaneous telecommunication, and integrated world economies have changed our world.